ebi-yade/dns-record-monitor/README.md

 make tf-apply WS=<workspace>
 ```

-To create new workspace and switch it, run:
+To create a new workspace and switch it, run:

 ```sh
 cd terraform